ramezanifar/ros-windows-node/README.md

 ### Network assumptions
 - Linux machine IP address is 192.168.1.10
 - Windows machine IP address is 192.168.1.20
-- You can ping a machine from other one

 ### Steps
 1- Copy the content of the Linux directory of **/opt/ros/melodic/lib/python2.7/dist-packages** and put it in a desired folder in Windows.
 For example **D:\Test\ros_packages**